ProgSoc/FuzzJudge/tfjm/README.md

 #### Responses

-- 200 List of all problems slugs seperated by commas `text/csv`
+- 200 List of all problems slugs separated by commas `text/csv`